lets-learn-it/java-learning/14-design-patterns/01-creational/01-factory-method/README.md

+# Factory Design Pattern

+- Create object without exposing the creation logic to the client and refer to newly created object using a common interface.

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.